 - A president who shall perform the following duties:

 ARTA Board of Directors

-- The voting members of the Board of Directors shall consist of the elected officers, the branch presidents who are elected by each of the branches or their alternates, the chairs of ARTA’s standing committees or their alternates who are elected as members to these committees by the AGM and then chosen as chairs by the respective committee members, except for the chair of the Finance Committee who is the elected treasurer and the chair of the Nominating Committee who is the Past President.
+- The voting members of the Board of Directors shall consist of the elected officers, the branch presidents who are elected by each of the branches or their alternates, the chairs of ARTA’s standing committees or their alternates who are elected as members to these committees by the AGM and then chosen as chairs by the respective committee members, except for the chair of the Finance Committee who is the elected treasurer and the chair of the Nominations Committee who is the past president.

 - Each member of the Board of Directors must be an ARTA member in good standing.